Shopify/quilt/packages/react-testing/README.md

 It is possible to extend a custom mount function with additional logic.
 This can help to provide more focused testing utilities for a section of the application that provides additional context to its subtree.
 Every function created by `createMount` has an `extend` method.
 This method has the same type parameters and options as `createMount` itself.
 When you create an extended mount function, your additional options are merged with the original mount’s options as follows:

-- The resulting `mount` function accepts the merged set of allows options.
+- The resulting `mount` function accepts the merged set of allowed options.
-- The roots created by the resulting `mount` function has a `context`. property that is the merged result of calling the original context and the extended context.
+- The root created by the resulting `mount` function has a `context` property that is the merged result of calling the original context and the extended context.
 - The `context()` and `render()` options you provide to `mount.extend()` will be called with the full, merged set of options.
 - The `render()` option provided to `mount.extend()` is called **first**.
 The result of calling this function is then passed to the original `render()`.
 - The `afterMount()` option provided to `mount.extend()` is called **first**.
 If it returns a promise, the resulting post-mount process will wait for it to resolve, and will then return the result of calling the original `afterMount()`.
 If either the original options or the extended options return a promise from `afterMount`, the resulting mount function will be asynchronous.